armingjazi/gateway/README.md

-# gateway_template
+# gateway
-an API gateway template
+an API gateway

+to build with a port

+`docker build -t api_gateway --build-arg port=3000 .`

+to run the image

+`docker run -it api_gateway`